tenzir/tenzir/web/docs/understand/data-model/type-system.md

 # Type System

-One [design goal](../../develop/architecture/design-goals.md) of VAST is being expressive enough to capture the semantics of the domain.
+One [design goal](../../develop/architecture/design-goals.md) of Tenzir is being expressive enough to capture the semantics of the domain.
 This led us to develop a rich type system for structured security data, inspired by the [Zeek](https://zeek.org) network security monitor.